Case Study

 User Testing

-I conducted a series of moderated sessions again with CSM’s, this time to get feedback on a prototyped flow, introducing a merged provider flow and also testing the addition of a one-time alongside a continuous content flow.
+I conducted a series of moderated sessions again with CSM’s and internal Thrive colleagues.
+I needed to gain some feedback regarding usability with introducing a merged provider flow.
 During these sessions, they were presented with prototypes for the following

 • Redesigned dashboard and curation entry points